Akecel/BobApp-API/README.md

 #### Twilio

-To send an SMS from the backend you have to use an external library.
+To send an SMS from the backend backend have to use an external library.
 The one we chose is called Twilio.
 Twilio allows you to send / receive text messages and calls.

 You can find twilio documentation here : [Twilio Doc](https://www.twilio.com/docs/quickstart)

 #### Configuration

-First we need to require the Twilio PHP library using composer:
+Install Twilio PHP library using composer:

 ```
 composer require twilio/sdk
 ```

-After that we need to configure twilio in ours .env :
+Dotenv configuration :

 ```
 TWILIO_ACCOUNT_SID=SID